• Skip to primary navigation

 Look up the herb you are hoping to use and see what benefits it possesses so you can choose what product it will become wisely!
 I am using calendula (calendula officinalis) for its anti-inflammatory and antibacterial properties to help alleviate eczema.

 Check out my natural sugar scrub and cuticle oil for some SUPER EASY beauty diy product inspo!
-Your skin will thank you!
+Your skin will thank you!the crockpot is all set and the herb oil is infusing. all the needed items are set and ready to go for when its done!

 How Long Does Herb Infused Oil Last?